US college applications for US expat students in South Africa

 An American family living in South Africa will feel, for better and for worse, their distance from the intensity of the college application season.
 This will make for either a more relaxing senior year, or fill students with some anxiety at their distance from American school hallways where chatting about college is both incessant and informative.

 Here is some advice for managing the process:

-Unless the family can return to the US to do the usual college tour, a student may have a harder time learning which of the enormous number of American colleges will suit him or her the best.
-A student should therefore make good use of social groups on the web, virtual tours and other resources to gain information.
+Unless the family can return to the US to do the usual college tour, a student may have a more difficult time learning which of the enormous number of American colleges will suit him or her the best.
+Students should therefore make good use of social groups on the web, virtual tours and other resources to gain information.

 An American college application requires an overview of the student’s grades over the three years preceding senior year.
 This is not true of South African university applications, so some high schools may have a harder time producing it.
 Students should discuss this with teachers in a timely fashion.
 Many local schools may also choose to use the overview of South African education and grading protocols available from US Education Officers in Cape Town, Johannesburg and Durban, and send this off to colleges with a student’s school report.

 A very large number of selective American colleges will require some kind of board testing – SATs or ACTs.
 These are now available all across the world, but students will need to remain aware of the registration deadlines, different requirements for different colleges, and even which tests are considered more appropriate for certain courses of study.
 They may try to find good local test prepping, or look into the growing number of online courses.
 A great resource is the US Education Officer in each city, while the website of the College Board is a crucial source of information.

 Writing these letters occupies endless hours for American high school teachers.
 Unless a student is in an American high school where teachers are well acquainted with both the process and the language of this important part of an application, he or she may need to discuss it at length with teachers.